skinnybeans/aws-learning-projects/project-1.md

 Public key for jenkins-2.135-1.1.noarch.rpm is not installed
 ```

 There are two ways to solve this error.
-One is obvious, install the public key.
+One is obvious, install the public key (the error message tells us it's missing).

 The other is not quite so obvious.
 See if you can find out what that is.
 The answer is just below, try to solve it before peeking!

+#### Package signing

 Packages can be signed by the package author, using their private key.
 This is done to validate the package is actually legitimate, and hasn't been compromised by a third party.
 To check the package is legit, you need to get the package authors public key.

+The alternative is to disable key checking.

-#### 4.3.1 Installing the public key
+##### Installing the public key

 To install the public key for the Jenkins package:
 ```
 sudo rpm --import https://pkg.jenkins.io/redhat/jenkins.io.key
 ```

-The other option you have is:

-#### 4.3.2 Disabling key checking
+#### Disabling key checking
 The other option is disabling key checking.
 This option is riskier, especially when you are downloading packages from public repositories.
 A field in the `.repo` file indicates whether key checking should occur or not.

 To check the contents of the Jenkins .repo file try: